carlmontanari/scrapli/README.md

 ### Other Functional Test Info

-The functional tests will try to push the base configuration via NAPALM before running any tests.
-This is obviously nice to ensure that testing is consistent, however after the initial deployment of the config the configs shouldn't be changing during testing (configs are made, but are also removed after validation).
-Waiting for NAPALM to push configs at each test can be annoying, to avoid this simply set the environment variable `SCRAPLI_NO_SETUP=true` to
-    disable this.

 IOSXE is the only platform that is testing SSH key based authentication at the moment.
 The key is pushed via NAPALM in the setup phase.
 This was mostly done out of laziness, and in the future the other platforms may be tested with key based auth as well, but for now IOSXE is representative enough to provide some faith that key based auth works!